jo-subrata/Portfolio/README.md

 ---

-*Note: This portfolio is a work in progress and will be continually updated to reflect my ongoing educational and professional experiences.*
+*Note: This portfolio may not be perfect as it is currently a work in progress and will be continually updated to reflect my ongoing educational and professional experiences.*
-"# Portfolio"
-"# Portfolio"